adamisntdead/notes/Irish/Composition/Leagan Amach - Litir.md

 1. Seoladh - Your address (remember it's so the person receiving the letter can write back)
 2. Dáta - Date
-3. Beannú - Opening
+3. Beannú - Greeting
 4. Tús - Start, the introduction/general content
 5. Corp - Body, the topic being asked about
 6. Críoch - Finishing, a short paragraph to conclude the letter
 7. Siniú - Closing salutation

-**Remember:** You should use names such as Liam, Áine and Colm to avoid having to modify the names.
+**Note:** You should use names such as Liam, Áine and Colm to avoid having to modify the names.

 ## Seoladh